soumyathatipamula/violence_detection_system/README.md

 4. Set up a Telegram bot using BotFather and update the bot token and group ID in the script.

 ---
+### Telegram Bot Setup

+1. Open telegram, search @BotFather make sure that you open a verified bot and open it.
+2. Click on start, now type `/newbot` , name your bot.
+3. Now give username to bot with suffix `bot` .
+4. Now, bot token will be displayed, copy it and use it in your code.
+5. Then, Create a group in telegram.
+6. Now, add the bot in group add by search its username.
+7. Open group from telegram web and copy the group id from url which will be like this `-1234567890` .
+8. Use the group id in your code.
+---

 ## **Usage**
 1. Run the `cctv-classification.ipynb` file